America's Morning Headquarters: Relaunch as AMHQ

 The program was relaunched on March 17, 2014, as America's Morning Headquarters (AMHQ), with Mike Bettes, Maria LaRosa and Sam Champion as co-anchors, Anaridis Rodriguez as news anchor, & Reese Waters on sports anchoring the program in the Atlanta studios, with Stephanie Abrams reporting live from New York City.
 The debut episode of AMHQ averaged 207,000 viewers during its three-hour time slot.

 On January 26, 2015, meteorologists Jim Cantore and Jennifer Delgado joined Sam Champion as co-hosts of the program.
 Mike Bettes and Maria LaRosa departed AMHQ on January 23.
 Bettes was named host of Weather Underground later that year while LaRosa was shifted to weekends.
 A weekend edition of AMHQ was also announced, with meteorologists Reynolds Wolf and Kait Parker hosting from 5:00 to 9:00 AM ET.
 The weekend edition launched on February 7, 2015.
 Chris Warren, Stephanie Abrams, Jen Carfagno & Ari Sarsalari are common fill-ins on AMHQ.

 On October 30, 2015, Sam Champion hosted his final AMHQ show.
 He moved back to New York City in January 2016 to host a primetime show from there.
 Jennifer Delgado departed a week later to Weather Center Live.

-On November 8, 2015, AMHQ relaunched again in a new timeslot, 5am-9am ET.
+On November 8, 2015, AMHQ relaunched again in a new timeslot, 5 am-9 am ET.
 The first hour is branded AMHQ Early hosted by Jen Carfagno & Anaridis Rodriguez with Stephanie Abrams & Jim Cantore joining them beginning at the second hour.

 On January 10, 2016, Kait Parker co-hosted her final AMHQ Weekend show and left TWC.
 She was replaced by Kelly Cass.

 On February 24, 2017, Anaridis Rodriguez announced she was leaving AMHQ.
 She was not replaced after her departure.
 Jen Carfagno has anchored AMHQ Early solo since February 27, 2017.

-On June 9, 2018, AMHQ Weekend was reduced to three hours, starting at 6am and ending at 9am ET.
+On June 9, 2018, AMHQ Weekend was reduced to three hours, starting at 6 am and ending at 9 am ET.

 In March 2020, AMHQ Early was temporarily canceled due to the outbreak of COVID-19.
 However, AMHQ early returned on June 22, 2020 with Jordan Steele joining as a co-anchor.
-Also, AMHQ was expanded back to four hours from 6-10am eastern.
+Also, AMHQ was expanded back to four hours from 6-10 am eastern.

 On June 14, 2021, The Weather Channel dropped the AMHQ acronym, replacing it with the acronym's initialism of America's Morning Headquarters.
 The new show debuted alongside a new logo and expanded programming until 12 PM Eastern, adding Alex Wallace as a host from Weather Center Live's 10 AM to 12 PM time slot, which it replaces.

+On May 13, 2024, AMHQ was extended to 1 PM ET, replacing Pattrn, which now airs on weekends from 1 to 2 PM Eastern Time.
+Later in the year on October 28, AMHQ was extended another hour, ending at 2 PM ET.